jbean1597/PersonalPortfolio/DataAnalytics/YearInCode/README.md

 # Year In Code
 On the journey to a career in data analytics, it's clear that the most wanted quality that companies are looking for is experience.
-Projects are the best way and what better way to do that other than committing to working on an analysis or visualization project every day for a whole year?
+Projects are the best way to gain/show that experience and what better way to do that other than committing to working on an analysis or visualization project every day for a whole year?

 ## The Goals
 * Improve all aspects of the data analysis process and skillset